AngelikaZHANG/AngelikaZHANG.github.io/_pages/cv.md

 the efficiency and security of intrusion detection systems and completed a research report.

 ### Time Series Analysis, 05/2024-06/2024
-* Supervisor: Bohai Zhang, UIC
+* Supervisor: Bohai Zhang, BNBU
 * Conducted SARIMA (Seasonal Autoregressive Integrated Moving Average) model and LSTM (Long Short-Term Memory) model for weather forecasting.
 * Compared among the models with different parameters based on metrics, such as AIC, BIC and Ljung-Box statistics.

 ### Application of Logistic Regression in Airline Satisfaction, 11/2023-12/2023
-* Supervisor: Xiaoling Peng, UIC
+* Supervisor: Xiaoling Peng, BNBU
 * Conducted cross tabulation to find relationship of variables; Used chi-square test to indicate how well the logistic regression model fits the data; Estimate logistic regression coefficients.
 * Concluded that all assessed service dimensions positively influenced customer satisfaction, except for